umccr/agha-data-validation-pipeline/README.md

-# AGHA data validation stack
+# AGHA data validation stack 1.0 - [ARCHIVE branch]

+---
+#### This is an archive branch (version 1.0) where the pipeline is initially initiated.
+The updated version is on the default main branch.

+---
 This stack is used to handle and validate data received as part of the AGHA GDR project.
 The primary functions are:
 1. take receipt of genomic files in a staging area
 2. validate genomic files, and generate indexes if required